-Benefit Changes:

-These figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2013 as they have minimal cost impact.
+Benefit Changes: The figures above do not include any liability impact that may have resulted from plan changes which occurred after June 30, 2015.
+This applies for voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
+Golden Handshakes).